M66B/FairEmail/FAQ.md

 ```

 **Important**: you need to configure a display name for the identity, and use this to identify the identity.

+**Note**: Due to Play Store policies, automation intents are not available in the Play Store version of the app.

 <br />